MetadataConsulting/simple-fixtures/README.md

 Simple test data not only for Grails project.

-This is leightweight version of [Grails Fixtures Plugin](grails.org/plugin/fixtures) but this one can easily run in unit tests not only the integration tests.
+This is lightweight version of [Grails Fixtures Plugin](grails.org/plugin/fixtures) but this one can easily run in unit tests not only the integration tests.

 Create Groovy scripts in some folder in your project such as `src/test/fixtures`.
 Define your fixtures in `fixture` as follows: